 What causes property taxes to increase is the change to your property value, whether the renovation was all function or just for fun.
 A detached garage that adds $40,000 of value will drive up property taxes more than a new roof that adds $12,000.
 One way to guesstimate property tax increases is to calculate your renovation’s budget, check the typical ROI for this kind of project, and multiply that against your local property tax rate.

 So a $50,000 renovation with a 70% ROI should result in roughly a $35,000 home value increase.
 If you live in California and pay a 0.76% property tax, then you can expect to pay an additional $266 ($35,000 x 0.76%).

 You’ve kept your home just the same, but your property tax jumped up anyway.
 What gives?
-Some external factors can affect your home value (or even perceived value) or tax rate.
-Here are some common reasons why property taxes increase.
+While in some areas property taxes increase every year, some external factors can affect your home value (or even perceived value) or tax rate.
+Here are some common things that make your property taxes go up.

 Changes in the neighborhood